Altronix/linq-network/_sources/api/api_cpp/api_cpp_atx_net_poll.rst.txt

 Synopsis
 --------

 Process LinQ Network IO.
 The LinQ Network Library performs non-blocking IO inside of your thread.
-To process LinQ Network IO you must call atx_net_poll routine inside of your main task loop. atx_net_poll will call any callbacks you have provided from the same thread context as your main application.
+To process LinQ Network IO you must call linq_network_poll routine inside of your main task loop. linq_network_poll will call any callbacks you have provided from the same thread context as your main application.

 Parameters